austinhuang0131/joinmatrix/guide/fix-decryption-error.md

 ### Basic checks

 * Unless you understand what it does, have the sender disable "Never send encrypted messages to unverified sessions in this room from this session" (in Room Settings => Security & Privacy), as well as "Never send encrypted messages to unverified sessions from this session" (in User Settings => Security & Privacy).
 * On PC Element, have the sender open your profile and show your active sessions under "Security".
 Check if your current session is there.
-If not, please verify whether your homeserver is working correctly.
+If not, please verify whether your homeserver and client is working correctly.
-* If you logged out of every device when you received the message, the message cannot be recovered, *for now*.
-(Dehydrated devices will eventually fix this issue)
+* If you logged out of every device when you received the message, the message cannot be recovered.
+(Dehydrated devices will eventually fix this issue, but it will not recover anything that is already lost.)

 If none of the above applies to you, continue reading.